ashwinjv/cookiecutter-pypackage/README.rst

 * Create a repo and put it there.
 * Add the repo to your Travis CI account.
 * Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
+* Add the repo to your coveralls account
 * Run `tox` to make sure all tests pass.
 * Release your package the standard Python way.